matheuscmpm/lineaswift/README.md

 # Simple Swift Project Integrated with Linea Pro SDK (DTDevices)
 This project is already set with all the tricks you need to be able to use Swift Language + iOS8 + Linea Pro Objective C SDK.
 But if you already have a project created, you can follow these instructions below to set your project to do the same:

-Hi @petercosmo, I created this little tutorial to help you guys out using iOS8 + Swift + Linea Pro SDK.
-In the end of this post you will find a git repository that I also created with a base project with all this settings and codes already in there...

-How to make Objective-C Linea Pro SDK works with iOS8 and Swift
+#How to make Objective-C Linea Pro SDK works with iOS8 and Swift

 First steps: